Game On! 16 Fun Games to Play on Your Pontoon Boat

 Board Games to Play on Deck

 If you find yourself taking cover and waiting out a rainstorm or even pontoon camping, grab a board game to beat boredom.
-Just gather around beneath the bimini or pontoon enclosure and pass the time till the sun is out again!
+Just gather around beneath the bimini or pontoon enclosure and pass the time till the sun comes back out.

 6. Checkers Rug